-The Department of Technology Services (DTS) now provides a Docker environment.
+The Division of Technology Services (DTS) now provides a Docker environment.
 See more here.
 This shared environment hosts container applications based on Docker software technology.
 Docker automates the deployment of applications inside software containers.
 It works by wrapping a piece of software in a complete file system (i.e., container).
 That container contains everything needed to run the software, including code, runtime, system tools, system libraries—basically anything that can be installed on a server.
 This guarantees that the software will always run the same, regardless of its environment.
 It is both innovative and economical and will save time in deploying and building applications.

 AGRC’s Utah Reference Network (TURN) was recently highlighted in the American Surveyor Magazine.
 View the article here.